To protect people’s health the European Union and the UK government have set legal standards for a range of air pollutants.

 Bristol is in breach of these standards for nitrogen dioxide and the UK has been sued because of its failure to meet European Limit Values for NO2.

 Bristol City Council declared an Air Quality Management Area in 2001 for Nitrogen Dioxide (NO2) and Particulates (PM10).
-The boundary has been amended slightly but still covers the central area of the city and arterial routes.
-Approximately 100,000 people live in this area and there are 35 schools.
+The boundary has been amended slightly but covers the central area of the city and arterial routes.
+There are approximately 100,000 residents and 35 schools in the area.

-In July 2017, Government formally directed Bristol City Council to:
+In July 2017, the government formally directed Bristol City Council to:

-- By 31 December 2018 to identify a preferred option, including value for money considerations and implementation arrangements.
+- to identify a preferred option, including value for money considerations and implementation arrangements, by 31 December 2018.